NOTE: Due to new COVID-19 Safety procedures, answers to some of the questions below have changed as of July 9, 2022.

-(April 17, 2021) Baltimore City is allowing local businesses and public sites limited re-opening to visitors.
-Poe House will re-open for small group tours; each person in your party is required to have a ticket.
+(July 9, 2022) Poe House is open for time, small-group tours; each person in your party is required to have a ticket.
 Reservations are required and walk-ups will not be permitted.
-Please visit our ticketing site to book a private tour.
+Please visit our ticketing site to book a tour time.

 NOTE: Social distancing and safety of our staff and guests is paramount, as Poe House is an extremely small space.
-Guests are required to wear a face-covering over nose and mouth (i.e. a mask) for the entirety of the visit.
+Guests are required to wear a face-covering over nose and mouth (i.e. a mask) for the entirety of the visit, regardless of mandate or vaccination status.
 You may be barred from entry or your tour ended if unable to follow house safety protocols.

 What is your refund policy?